IBM/portieris/README.md

 ## Configuring access controls for your security policies

 You can configure Kubernetes role-based access control (RBAC) rules to define which users and applications can modify your security policies.
-For more information, see the [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [IBM Cloud docs](https://cloud.ibm.com/docs/containers?topic=containers-users#role-binding-assign).
+For more information, see the [Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) docs and [Controlling user access with IBM Cloud IAM and Kubernetes RBAC](https://cloud.ibm.com/docs/containers?topic=containers-users) in the IBM Cloud Kubernetes Service docs.

 If Portieris is installed with `AllowAdmissionSkip=true`, you can prevent Portieris' admission webhook from being called in specific namespaces by labelling the namespace with `securityenforcement.admission.cloud.ibm.com/namespace: skip`.
 This action allows pods in that namespace to recover when the admission webhook is down, but note that no policies are applied in that namespace.
 For example, the Portieris installation namespace is configured with this label to allow Portieris itself to recover when it is down.
 Ensure that you control who can add labels to namespaces and who can access namespaces with this label so that a malicious party can't use this label to bypass Portieris.